Our Curriculum

 Assessing our children’s learning within the curriculum

 Children are regularly assessed against the relevant frameworks across the breadth of the curriculum.
-There is a regular termly cycle of teacher assessment which provides data; this is collected, analysed and utilized for providing interventions, support and a reviewing of planning.
-Class teachers, leaders, senior leaders, and governors all look at the outcomes of this data analysis and this informs the next steps for our school at a variety of levels.
+There is a regular termly cycle of teacher assessment which provides data; this is collected, analysed and utilized for providing interventions, support and a review of planning.
+Class teachers, leaders, senior leaders, and governors all look at the outcomes of data analysis which informs the next steps for our school at a variety of levels.
 In addition to this, the teachers meet with members of the leadership team to discuss pupil’s progress and any barriers to their learning.